Russia's Sberbank denies report on mortgage request suspension

-MOSCOW (Reuters) - Russia’s Sberbank (SBER.MM), the country’s largest lender, denied a report on Monday from RIA news agency that it had suspended taking new requests for auto loans and mortgages, its Chief Financial Officer Alexander Morozov told Reuters.
+MOSCOW, Dec 22 (Reuters) - Russia’s Sberbank, the country’s largest lender, denied a report on Monday from RIA news agency that it had suspended taking new requests for auto loans and mortgages, its Chief Financial Officer Alexander Morozov told Reuters.

 “Information on the suspension of (retail clients credit) is not true,” Morozov said, adding that the bank continues to see mortgages as a priority and that its subsidiary Cetelem grants auto loans.